ilemonajames/amplifyme/README.md

 * Documentation for each component so you can get started fast

 ## Free for personal and commercial projects
 Whether you're working on a side project or delivering to a client, we've got you covered.
-Soft UI Dashboard Laravel is released under MIT license, so you can use it both for personal and commercial projects for free.
+AmplifyMe is released under MIT license, so you can use it both for personal and commercial projects for free.
 All you need to do is start coding.

 ## Detailed documentation and example pages
 We also included detailed documentation for every component and feature so you can follow along.
-The pre-built example pages give you a quick glimpse of what Soft UI Dashboard Laravel has to offer so you can get started in no time.
+The pre-built example pages give you a quick glimpse of what AmplifyMe has to offer so you can get started in no time.

 If you want to get more features, go PRO with [Soft UI Dashboard PRO Laravel](https://www.creative-tim.com/product/soft-ui-dashboard-pro-laravel).